Critical configurations for three projective views: Critical configurations for three views

 \subsubsection{Two planes}

-We move on to the second case, where all three quadrics $S_P^{ij}$ are equal to the same two planes $S_P$.

-\begin{proposition} When the three quadrics $S_P^{ij}$ are all equal to the same two planes, the set of critical points is the union of a conic passing through all three camera centers and a plane.
-Conversely, any configuration where the points lie on the union of a plane and a conic curve passing through the camera centers is a critical configuration.
+\begin{proposition} When the three quadrics $S_P^{ij}$ are all equal to the same two planes, the set of critical points is the union of a plane and the strict transform of a conic passing through all three camera centers.
+Conversely, any configuration where the points lie on the union of a plane and the strict transform of a conic curve passing through the camera centers is a critical configuration.
 Its conjugate is of the same type (plane + conic curve). \end{proposition}

-\begin{proof} In this case, we know (by \cref{thr:critical_two_views}) that all three cameras need to lie in the same plane, with any number of them lying on the intersection of both.
-In this case, unlike the previous one, there exists six lines satisfying the conditions in \cref{thr:compatible_quadrics} as long as not all three cameras lie on the intersection of the two planes.
+\begin{proof} Let the three quadrics $S_P^{ij}$ all be equal to the same two planes $S_P$, \cref{thr:critical_two_views} states that all three cameras need to lie in the same plane, with any number of them lying on the intersection of both.
+In this case, unlike the previous one, there exist six lines satisfying the conditions in \cref{thr:compatible_quadrics} as long as not all three cameras lie on the intersection of the two planes.
 An example is given in \cref{fig:two_planes}.
-This means that the three cameras $Q_i$ on the other side can be chosen to not be collinear.
+Hence, the three cameras $Q_i$ on the other side can be chosen to not be collinear.

-Since the three cameras $Q_i$ on the other side can be assumed to not be collinear, we know, by \cref{thr:compatible_implies_critical}, that the plane not containing all camera centers is part of the set of critical points.
-Furthermore, by \cref{prop:reconstructible_codim_1_in_residual} we know there is a curve in the plane with the camera centers that is also part of this set.
-Since the critical set is the intersection of the two planes with a cubic surface passing through the three camera centers (by \cref{lem:generators_of_the_MVI}), we can conclude that the remaining curve is a conic passing through the three camera centers.
+Since the three cameras $Q_i$ on the other side can be assumed to not be collinear, \cref{thr:compatible_implies_critical} proves that the plane not containing all camera centers is part of the set of critical points.
+Furthermore, \cref{prop:reconstructible_codim_1_in_residual} proves that there is a curve $C_P$ in the plane with the camera centers whose strict transform is also part of this set.
+By \cref{prop:generators_of_the_MVI}, the set of critical points is the strict transform of the intersection of the two planes with a cubic surface passing through the three camera centers, so the curve $C_P$ is a conic passing through the three camera centers.